Kevin Kolb: Buffalo Bills

 Kolb agreed to a two-year contract for $13 million with the Buffalo Bills on March 30, 2013.
 On August 24, Kolb suffered a severe concussion in a preseason game against the Washington Redskins.
 He was placed on injured reserve on August 30.
 Kolb was released on March 11, 2014.

 Retirement

 Kolb retired in 2014 due to post-concussion syndrome, citing lingering effects from three career concussions.

 NFL career statistics

 Personal life

 Kolb married his wife Whitney Huddleston in February 2007.
 Whitney gave birth to their first child, a daughter named Kamryn June, on January 10, 2009, and their second child, a daughter named Atley Rose, was born in April 2010.

 Kolb majored in business entrepreneurship at the University of Houston.

 Kolb competed in North Texas fishing tournaments in the offseason.
+Kolb is known for inserting frozen Payday candy bars in his boom box, which he claims gives him the relaxation needed to achieve a long cast.
 Kolb also enjoys hunting wild hogs in his spare time.

 On June 28, 2014, Kolb was arrested in Willacy County, Texas, for boating while intoxicated.